 F. Addressing systemic issues

-Monterrey emphasized the importance of continuing to improve global economic governance and to strengthen the United Nations leadership role in promoting development.
+Monterrey emphasized the importance of continuing to improve global economic governance and to strengthen the United Nations’ leadership role in promoting development.
 Monterrey also emphasized the importance of coherence and consistency of the international financial and monetary and trading systems in support of development.
 Since Monterrey we have become increasingly aware of the need to take account of economic, social and environmental challenges, including the loss of biodiversity, natural disasters and climate change, and to enhance policy coherence across all three dimensions of sustainable development.
 We will take measures to improve and enhance global economic governance and to arrive at a stronger, more coherent and more inclusive and representative international architecture for sustainable development, while respecting the mandates of respective organizations.
 We recognize the importance of policy coherence for sustainable development and we call up on countries to assess the impact of their policies on sustainable development.

 The 2008 world financial and economic crisis underscored the need for sound regulation of financial markets to strengthen financial and economic stability, as well as the imperative of a global financial safety net.
 We welcome the important steps taken since Monterrey, particularly following the crisis in 2008, to build resilience, reduce vulnerability to international financial disruption, and reduce spill-over effects of global financial crises, including to developing countries, in a reform agenda whose completion remains a high priority.
 The IMF membership bolstered the IMF’s lending capacity, and multilateral and national development banks played important countercyclical roles during the crisis.
 The world’s principal financial centres worked together to reduce systemic risks and financial volatility through stronger national financial regulation, including Basel III and the broader financial reform agenda.